The 2023-2024 Allen C. Crocker Family Fellowship

 • what you hope will happen if you do this project: your project outcomes and impact

-• how your project will impact people with disabilities and their families.
-This includes people from different
+• how your project will impact people with disabilities and their families (including how your project may impact people with disabilities who are Asian, Black, Indigenous, immigrants, LGBTQ+, and Latine)

 2. Include your resume